RafidMuhymin/astro-image-demo/README.md

-# Demonstration of built-in Image Optimization of the Astro JS framework
+# Astro JS Image Optimization Demo

 This is a demonstration of the built-in `<Image>` component of the Astro JS framework.
 Clone this repository and run `yarn install` to install the dependencies.
 Then run `yarn start` to start the demo.